Pratar/anomalyze/README.md

+The theoretical foundation and justification for the model are provided in the document anomalies-eng.pdf.
+This document includes detailed explanations of the principles and methodologies underlying the anomaly detection system, offering a comprehensive understanding of its structural and functional components.

 # Anomalyze

 Anomalyze is a comprehensive anomaly detection system designed for real-time data analysis.
 This library provides dynamic thresholding, adaptive filtering, correlation analysis, time series forecasting, and metric hierarchy management to identify and analyze anomalies in complex data streams.